-Did two women visiting Versaille in 1901 time-travel back to the days of Marie Antoinette?
+We can be sure that two women visiting Versaille in 1901 did not time-travel back to the days of Marie Antoinette.

 The year was 1901, and a pair of friends, 55-year-old Anne Moberly and 38-year-old Eleanor Jourdain, were on holiday in France.
 They were both teachers at St. Hugh's College in Oxford.
 Moberly was in fact the Principal there, and Jourdain would become her successor fourteen years later.
 With a Baedeker's tourist guidebook in hand, the two set out to see the vast Palace of Versailles, the center of political power in France until the French Revolution in 1789.
 They turned to visit the Petit Trianon, a small chateau on the grounds given by Louis XVI to his 19-year-old wife, Marie Antoinette, as a private retreat for her personal use.

 Moberly and Jourdain got a bit lost searching for the chateau, and it was during this interlude that they made history, even if only in some small way.
 They encountered several people in 1789 period attire, carrying out period activities, and passed a handful of structures that had not existed since 1789.
 Their unexpected visit to 112 years in the past culminated with an encounter with Marie Antoinette herself, sketching on the grounds of her chateau.
 It was only upon being snatched out of their reverie by a modern tour guide that Moberly and Jourdain suddenly found themselves once again in 1901.